 Medical emergencies will be dealt with promptly at any time of the day or night.
 Please contact the practice on 01492 515787 and please ensure that the nature of the emergency is relayed clearly to the receptionist.
-The receptionist may sometimes ask you to explain briefly what the problem is this is not because they are being nosy, it is so that they can find the most suitable appointment with the most suitable person.
+The receptionist may sometimes ask you to explain briefly what the problem is - this is not because they are being nosy, it is so that they can find the most suitable appointment with the most suitable person!
 You do not have to tell the receptionist what the problem is if you would rather not.
 If you need to be seen the same day, the receptionist will take your details and the duty doctor will phone you back as soon as possible to discuss your symptoms.
 Please help us to do this by letting us know if you change your telephone number.
 Please remember to bring your medication (and medication boxes) with you when seeing a GP or nurse.
+We try our very best to try and provide a service consistent with national access standards.